 Tobacco-free workplace: Beginning on June, 1, 2015, the New Hampshire Department of Health and Human Services adopted a tobacco-free workplace policy.
 This policy applies to our clients, visitors, employees and their families when on DHHS properties (including the Dolloff Building).
 It includes all forms of tobacco products including cigarettes, cigars, pipes, electronic cigarettes and smokeless tobacco.

-The UNH Center for Professional Excellence in Child Welfare (CPE) continually assesses the training needs of DCYF staff in a variety of ways including via Educational Program Coordinators (EPCs) assigned to each DCYF district office.
-EPCs meet directly with staff within each district office on a regular basis and maintain ongoing contact by phone and email.
-EPCs are responsible for working with staff to provide support and to assess their individual trainings needs in order for each Supervisor and CPSW to complete an Annual Individual Training Plan (AITP).
-The EPCs utilize AITPs to guide CPE’s training programs, as well as for processing individual training requests from each staff member.
-In addition, EPCs assist in identifying and coordinating trainings scheduled in the district offices, which are intended to meet a specific need of each individual office:
+The UNH Center for Professional Excellence in Child Welfare (CPE) continually assesses the training needs of DCYF staff in a variety of ways including via Training Specialists assigned to each DCYF district office.
+Training Specialists meet directly with staff within each district office on a regular basis and maintain ongoing contact by phone and email.
+Training Specialists are responsible for guiding CPE's training programs and working with staff to assess and provide support for their individual trainings needs.
+In addition, Training Specialists assist in identifying and coordinating trainings scheduled in the district offices, which are intended to meet the specific needs of each individual office: